MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     The `ActivityHandler` routes message activities to `onMessage`.
 This bot handles all user input via dialogs.

     The `ActivityHandler` calls `onDialog` at the end of the turn, before returning control to the adapter.
-We need to explicitly save state before exiting the turn.
+You need to explicitly save state before exiting the turn.
 Otherwise, the state changes will not get saved and the dialog will not run properly.

 1. Finally, update the `onMembersAdded` handler in the constructor.